 Business Development Groups

-Discussion groups have been used throughout the world, in all agricultural sectors, as a way to improve farm business performance.
-They provide a forum for peer to peer learning, sharing ideas and an opportunity to keep up-to-date with new technology.
+Discussion groups have been used throughout the world to provide a forum for peer to peer learning, sharing ideas and an opportunity to keep up-to-date with new technology.

 - A clear development plan for your business